IgKniteDev/docs/src/reference.md

 <br>

-The following is a list of all the available commands (updated: December 15, 2022).
+The following is a list of all the available commands (updated: May 22, 2023).

 <br><br>